-In Canada, broadcast rights to the games are held by CBC/Radio-Canada, the national public broadcaster, under a contract with the International Olympic Committee (IOC) announced in late 2014 (the CBC has since extended its rights through 2024).
+In Canada, broadcast rights to the games were held by CBC/Radio-Canada, the national public broadcaster, under a contract with the International Olympic Committee (IOC) announced in late 2014 (the CBC has since extended its rights through 2024).

 When are the Opening and Closing Ceremonies, and where can I watch them?

 - The Opening Ceremony took place on Friday, July 23, 2021.
 For those in Canada (and much of the world outside the U.S.), a world feed version of the ceremony broadcast is available to stream through this page on the IOC's official website for an indefinite period of time; it's no longer available to watch on the CBC's website.

 The ceremony aired live starting at 7:00 a.m.
 Eastern (4:00 a.m.
 Pacific, 8:30 a.m.
 Newfoundland Time, 8:00 p.m. local time in Tokyo) on July 23.
 CBC had coverage beginning at 6:30 a.m.
 ET, simulcast on TSN, Sportsnet, and CBC News Network, with additional feeds in multiple indigenous languages and sign languages available online.
 NBC also aired the ceremony live beginning at 6:55 a.m.
 ET.
 Coverage on all of these networks ran until shortly after 11:00 a.m.
 ET.